 Can you ski downhill with skins on?

 You can absolutely ski downhill with skins on, however it is not preferred as you lose a significant amount of control.

 With skins, you have almost no edge, which means your skis will not corner easily.
 With skins attached, you might slide out sideways when cornering leading to a fall.

-While skins will slow you somewhat on the downhill, they are intended to go forwards and you might find that you will not slow down nearly as much as you might have expected.
+While skins will slow you somewhat on the downhill, they are intended to go forward and you might find that you will not slow down nearly as much as you might have expected.

 Just ski without skins

-In summary, skins don’t slow you down much, reduce cornering control dramatically, and boots in walk mode will result in a massive reduction in control.
-It is much more preferrably to learn to ski downhill through tighter trees or runs in ski mode.
+In summary, skins don’t slow you down much, and reduce cornering control dramatically.
+Also – boots in walk mode will result in a massive reduction in control.
+It is much more preferable to learn to ski downhill through tighter trees or runs in ski mode.
 As you practice, you will become a much better skier in the long run.
 As you gain experience, you will be less afraid of those narrow and fast luge runs, and you will gain a ton of control and confidence.